IGVF-DACC/igvfd/src/igvfd/schemas/changelogs/sample.md

 ### Minor changes since version 1

-* Bumped date_obtained property from biosample to sample.
+* date_obtained property moved from Biosample schema to Sample schema.
+It is introduced in the Biosample and Technical sample schemas through mixinProperties